-After leaving Imagine, Leah became a freelance executive for Disney Channel Original Movies.
-During her time with Disney Channel, Leah helped bring in new material and set up multiple projects including the book My Invisible Sister which was made into the 2015 TV movie INVISIBLE SISTER.
+After leaving Imagine, Leah was a freelance executive for Disney Channel Original Movies.
+Over the course of her time with Disney Channel, Leah helped to bring in new material and set up multiple projects including the book My Invisible Sister, which was made into the 2015 TV movie INVISIBLE SISTER.

-In 2014, Leah moved into consulting & teaching full time.
-She has taught producing and story development classes at California State University Dominguez Hills and for the high school workshop Film2Future.
+In 2014, Leah moved into consulting & teaching.
+She has taught producing and story development classes at California State University Dominguez Hills and for the High School workshop Film2Future.
 She is also an external development assessor for Film Victoria in Melbourne.

 Leah began her journey with CineStory in 2010 as a mentor for the feature retreat.
 She had an amazing experience that led to her becoming a board member.
 When the decision was made to expand the foundation to include a Television division, Leah stepped away from the board to help create and run CineStory’s TV Fellowship.

 Leah’s life went full circle when she became the proud partner in her family’s dance studio in The Dance Centre in Orange, Ca. She is now back to teaching dance & helping to run the studio with her mom.

 Leah will tell you that she always feels behind juggling her work as a consultant & script editor, dance instructor and Managing Director of CineStory’s TV Fellowship but she loves all three jobs.
 She will also openly admit that she takes a nap whenever she can and that she misses the old Disneyland parking lot because it was a better idea then building a theme park about California in California.